 The Kids Club counselors will encourage water fights.
 There is a whale bones dig site at Monstro Point.
 There are sports, scavenger hunts, and all their favorite characters!

 Cabanas, Characters, Shopping, and Everything Else

-► For Kids: No matter their age, everyone will love Castaway Cay.
+► For Kids: No matter their age, everyone will love all the activities there are to do on Castaway Cay.
 It’s the perfect idyllic Caribbean setting where everything is pristine, and nothing goes wrong.
 Scuttle’s Cove is the ultimate in beach play areas, and Mickey, Goofy and friends are soaking up the sun right there along with you!

 ► Nap-Time Version: The perfect family guide for spending the day at Castaway Cay, Bahamas: Disney’s Private Island.

 Looking for what else there is to do during your Disney Cruise either on or off the ship?
 We’ve sailed on three of Disney’s Cruise Liners and we’ve got you covered with the Disney Magic, the Disney Wonder and the Disney Fantasy.